Never mind about jingle all the way, what about homemade all the way?

 Allow to set and get stuck in!

 When you give somebody a handmade Christmas gift, you’re literally giving them a piece of your heart.
 Nothing says ‘thoughtful’ more than a homemade Christmas present does.

 Here are some of our favourite homemade Christmas gift ideas:

-- Tasty treats – such as homemade gingerbread fudge cubes8 , a homemade gingerbread loaf 9 , homemade jam10 or a hamper of Christmas biscuits11 to nibble away on
+Festive foodie treats such as homemade gingerbread fudge cubes, a homemade gingerbread loaf, homemade jam, or a hamper of Christmas biscuits to nibble away on.10,11,12

-- Pamper packages – you can buy ready-made boxes of beauty and body care products or you could individually select the items to create more of tailored package
+You can buy ready-made boxes of beauty and body care products or you could individually select the items to create more of tailored package.

 Here are some Christmas-themed homemade body scrubs you can make.

 If you need some inspiration, check out our tips for making your own vegan Christmas hamper here.

 Last updated: 7 November 2021